saitamasahil/skyscraper/docs/CLIHELP.md

 ### -i &lt;PATH&gt;

 Sets the rom input folder.
 By default Skyscraper will look for roms in the `/home/<user>/RetroPie/roms/<PLATFORM>` folder.
 If your roms are located in a non-default location, you can set the input path using this option.
+You may provide also a relative path, which is resolved to an absolute path as documented in the [path handling](PATHHANDLING.md#by-using-current-working-directory).
 Consider setting this in [`config.ini`](CONFIGINI.md#inputfolder) instead.

 **Example(s)**